 By having a master’s degree in psychology, you gain entry-level access to a variety of careers in psychology.
 For example, with appropriate licensure and certification, you could work as a behavioral counselor, family services worker, advocate, or psychiatric technician.
 And this list just gets us started.
-Let’s dive in deeper.
+Let’s dive in deeper to careers with a masters in psychology!

 While there are many subfields in psychology, three key ones demand the skills and knowledge of professionals with master’s degrees: